 Is Audible Worth It?

 So is Audible worth it?
 If you love to read and have a busy life – yes, it’s definitely worth it.
-Listening to audiobooks has never been so easy.
+Listening to Audible audiobooks has never been so easy.
 You’ll pay less than the price of one book a month and have access to unlimited Amazon Originals titles.
+If you’ve got an Amazon Kindle, you can easily transition from your Audible audiobook to e-book and pick up exactly where you left off.

 It’s at least worth taking the free 30-day trial to receive a free audiobook and to see if you like it.
 If you fall in love with it, like we did, you’ll find yourself immersed in amazing stories, putting the days of boring commutes, dreading cooking dinner, or taking that long jog behind you.